-$\succ$ Name of the settlor
+Name of the settlor

-$\succ$ Full name of the trust
+➢ Full name of the trust

-$\succ$ Nature, purpose and objects of the trust (e.g.,
+Nature, purpose and objects of the trust (e.g.,

 discretionary, testamentary, bare)

-$\triangleright$ Country of establishment
+Country of establishment

-$\triangleright$ Names of all trustees
+Names of all trustees

-$\triangleright$ Names of any beneficiaries (or, when relevant
+Names of any beneficiaries (or, when relevant

 and as set out in paragraph 5.3.261, a description

 of the class of beneficiaries)

-$\succ$ Name of any protector or controller
+Name of any protector or controller

+Regulation 30A Firms must obtain proof of registration or an excerpt of the register of the trust before establishing a business relationship (see 5.3.129A).

 Regulation 28(2), (4)(c) 5.3.268 The identity of the trust must be verified on the basis of documents or information obtained from a reliable source which is independent of the customer.
 This may require sight of relevant extracts from the trust deed, or reference (subject to paragraph 5.3.270) to an appropriate register in the country of establishment.
-The firm must take reasonable measures to understand the ownership and control structure of the customer.
+The firm must take reasonable measures